 There are a variety of situations in which you may need to procure a good (supplies).
 As a government employee, there are specific rules and regulations surrounding what can be procured, how the procurement process will go and who is authorized to procure the good.
 This is all part of accountability to the people of Saskatchewan and ensuring open, fair and transparent procurement.

-To learn more about this service, read the Guide to Procurement or use the links below to jump to the content:
+To learn more about this service use the links below to jump to the content:

 If you are looking to procure services, see the Procurement of Services page.

 Goods, or supplies, are defined by The Purchasing Act, 2004 as “all goods, wares and merchandise that are required by a public agency or public institution for the transaction of its business and affairs and includes food, chemicals, petroleum and other processed products, furnishings, fixtures, equipment, appliances and stationery.
 This does not include supplies designated in the regulations as being included in a contract for construction or a contract for other services”.
 This also includes rentals and leases of goods.

 SaskBuilds establishes standing offer agreements with suppliers for recurring goods over a period of time at a predetermined price or a discount off a price.
 If the goods required are available on a standing offer agreement, they should be obtained through the supplier indicated.
 Ministries are responsible for keeping documentation of any procurements made through a standing offer and for ensuring that payments are made in accordance with the standing offer details (pricing, etc.).
 Be sure to ensure all internal ministry authority levels for procurement are respected.

 Standing offers are established for goods such as office supplies, electrical supplies, uniforms for use at correctional facilities, etc. For a full list of standing offers, visit www.standingoffers.gov.sk.ca.